storj/docs/app/(docs)/dcs/access/page.md

 1. You need to have a Storj account and Uplink CLI installed.
 See [](docId:HeEf9wiMdlQx9ZdS_-oZS)

+2. The project should be configured to use a manual managed encryption (see [](docId:aitie6rohXai9uuv))

-2. To start, proceed through the initial steps of creating a new Access Grant.
+3. To start, proceed through the initial steps of creating a new Access Grant.

-3. Navigate to "Access Keys" page and click the **New Access Key** button, then type an access name and choose **API Key** as an Access type.
+4. Navigate to "Access Keys" page and click the **New Access Key** button, then type an access name and choose **API Key** as an Access type.

-4. On the next step, select either **Full Access** or **Advanced** if you want to choose the permissions, buckets, and set an expiry date for this access key.
+5. On the next step, select either **Full Access** or **Advanced** if you want to choose the permissions, buckets, and set an expiry date for this access key.

-5. Once you create the access key, copy and save the **Satellite Address** and **API Key** in a safe place, or download them as they will only appear once.
+6. Once you create the access key, copy and save the **Satellite Address** and **API Key** in a safe place, or download them as they will only appear once.

-6. Make sure you've already [](docId:hFL-goCWqrQMJPcTN82NB) and run `uplink setup`.
+7. Make sure you've already [](docId:hFL-goCWqrQMJPcTN82NB) and run `uplink setup`.

    {% code-group %}